 - Trione-Annadel State Park (near Santa Rosa): Take the Cobblestone Trail for a chance to glimpse mariposa lily, ookow, red larkspur, and purple Chinese houses.

-- Sugarloaf Ridge State Park (Kenwood): Lower Bald Mountain Trail will bring bring whispering bells, popcorn flowers, Diogenes’ lantern, blue dicks, lupine, and California poppy.
+- Sugarloaf Ridge State Park (Kenwood): Lower Bald Mountain Trail has whispering bells, popcorn flowers, Diogenes’ lantern, blue dicks, lupine, and California poppy.
 Other trails to try are Creekside, Meadow, Meadow Hillside Loop, Vista Loop, Bald Mt and Goodspeed.

-- Wilder Ranch State Park (Santa Cruz): The bluffs at Wilder Ranch are blooming with wildflowers betwen 3-Mile and 4-Mile beaches on the Ohlone Bluff Trail.
+- Wilder Ranch State Park (Santa Cruz): The bluffs at Wilder Ranch bloom with wildflowers between 3-Mile and 4-Mile beaches on the Ohlone Bluff Trail.

 What is a superbloom?